Question: Is it possible to retire on $500K (i.e. $500,000) in your 50’s and 60’s?

-To answer this, the first thing that we can look at is something called the 4 Percent Rule.
-The 4 Percent Rule comes from a study that was conducted from a financial adviser named Bill Bengen to determine what the optimal safe withdrawal rate should be.
-His conclusion was that a retiree could reliably withdraw 4 percent of their initial nest balance for at least 30 years with inflation adjustments.
+To answer this, a very useful starting point is to consider something called the 4 Percent Rule.
+The 4 Percent Rule is a popular guideline widely accepted in the financial planning community.
+It comes from a study that was conducted from a financial adviser named Bill Bengen to determine what the optimal safe withdrawal rate should be.
+After looking back at several decades of historical market returns, his conclusion was that a retiree could reliably withdraw 4 percent of their initial nest balance for at least 30 years with inflation adjustments.

-(For more information, you can read a very exhaustive article we put together called “The 4 Percent Rule – Everything You’ve Ever Wanted to Know”.)
+For a lot more information about how all of this works, you can read a very exhaustive article I wrote called “The 4 Percent Rule – Everything You’ve Ever Wanted to Know”.

 However, you should know that you’re not necessarily “stuck”.
-I’ve written an entire ebook on several strategies you can use to get your money out.
-It’s called “How to Unlock Your Savings Before Age 59-1/2 Without Penalty”, and I guarantee you’ll find plenty of useful tips in there.
+For people myself who are determined to retire long before age 59-1/2, I spent years collecting as many strategies and tricks for getting around this rule.
+Eventually I complied them all into a single ebook called “How to Unlock Your Savings Before Age 59-1/2 Without Penalty”, and I guarantee you’ll find plenty of useful tips in there.

 Please note that for the 4 Percent Rule, it is always assumed that your withdrawals are taken pre-tax.
 This means you will still need to pay taxes on this money.